-The Company is incorporated as a public limited company under the laws of England and Wales.
 Investors who acquire shares in the Company will do so subject to the Articles.
 The Articles are one of the Company's constitutional documents and contain the rights and restrictions attaching to the Company's shares.
-The Articles may only be amended by way of a special resolution.
-A shareholder's liability to the Company will be limited to the value of the shares held by such shareholder.
+The Articles are

-As the Company is incorporated in England and Wales, it may not be possible for an investor located outside that jurisdiction to effect service of process upon the Company within the local jurisdiction in which that investor resides.
+As the Company is incorporated in Scotland, it may not be possible for an investor located outside that jurisdiction to effect service of process upon the Company within the local jurisdiction in which that investor resides.
 All or a substantial portion of the assets of the Company may be located outside of the local jurisdiction in which an investor resides and, as a result, it may not be possible to satisfy a judgment against the Company in such local jurisdiction or to enforce a judgment obtained in the local jurisdiction's courts against the Company.

-A number of legal instruments provide for the recognition and enforcement in England and Wales of judgments given in other states.
-These include the Brussels Regulation, in relation to judgments made in most EU member states, and domestic legislation implementing the terms of international conventions.
-Where no particular legal instrument applies, a judgment creditor may nevertheless have rights to seek to enforce a judgement under the common law.
+A number of legal instruments provide for the recognition and enforcement in Scotland of judgments given in other states.
+Where no particular legal instrument applies, a judgment creditor may nevertheless have rights to seek to enforce a judgement under Scottish law.

-Details on how to invest in Aberdeen Equity Income Trust plc are set out in the Annual Report.
+Details on how to invest in Dunedin Income Growth Investment Trust PLC are set out on the Company's website www.dunedinincomegrowth.co.uk and in the Annual Report.

-7. Information on the AIFM, Depositary and Service providers
+7. Information on the AIFM, Depositary and Service Providers